PyConTH/www/site/pages/schedule.rst

 =================

 For everyone who's in town the day before, we're having a fun codewar event the night before.
-Watch for details!
+Check the `Code War <../code-war>`_ page for details.

 Saturday, 16 June
 =================